The management of civil parking enforcement within the County of Devon by the Council will:

 These permits are issued to allow business actively involved in carrying out their business within a residential zone.

 These permits are only available digitally.
-When you enter a vehicle on your handheld for a PCN and it alerts you that the vehicle has a temporary permit then you should not continue with the issue of the PCN if it is parked in residents’ parking, limited waiting or pay and display.
+When you enter a vehicle on your handheld for a PCN and it alerts you that the vehicle has a Temporary Permit then you should not continue with the issue of the PCN if it is parked in Residents Parking or shared use bay.

 The handheld manages the validity of the permit for you.